Dr Lesley-Anne Barnes Macfarlane

 Biography

-Lesley-Anne's research interests lie primarily in the field of Private Law and her work is focused on child law, family law and children's human rights.
+Lesley-Anne’s research and teaching interests are focused on the influence of international children’s human rights obligations on the development of law and legal practice in Scotland and in comparative jurisdictions.
 She has published on a wide range of issues including reform of the family court system, the child’s right to be heard, the parent-child relationship and perceptions of childhood capacity in law.
-She has a particular interest in the influence of children’s rights on the development of law and legal practice in Scotland and in comparative jurisdictions.

-She is currently working on a research project about children, childhood and delict (tort law), for which she has received a Leverhulme Research Fellowship.
-Her research examines the relationship between law and other disciplines regarding paradigms of childhood understanding, capacity and responsibility.
+She is currently working on a research project about children, childhood and delict (tort law), for which she has been awarded a Leverhulme Research Fellowship.
+Her forthcoming monograph ('Childhood Negligence Proceedings and Children's Rights', Cambridge University Press, 2026) explores the relationship between law and other disciplines regarding paradigms of childhood understanding, capacity and responsibility.

-Lesley-Anne also contributes to ongoing discussion and debate about child and family law.
+Lesley-Anne also contributes to ongoing discussion and debate about reform in child and family law.
 She was commissioned by the Justice Committee of the Scottish Parliament to produce a report critically analysing the Bill that became the Children (Scotland) Act 2020.
-More recently, she gave evidence on that Act to the Parliament's Equalities, Human Rights and Civil Justice Committee.
-Lesley-Anne was a member of the advisory group to the Scottish Law Commission on cohabitation law reform and is currently the Law Society of Scotland examiner in family law.
-She also provides training on aspects of child and family law to Scotland’s judiciary.
+More recently, she gave evidence on children's participation in court decision-making to the Parliament's Equalities, Human Rights and Civil Justice Committee.
+Lesley-Anne was a member of the Advisory Group to the Scottish Law Commission on cohabitation law reform and she is currently the Law Society of Scotland Examiner in family law.
+She was commissioned by the Judicial Institute for Scotland to produce a Judicial Briefing Paper on the 2020 Act, and she continues to deliver training on aspects of child and family law reform to Scotland’s judiciary.

-Before becoming an academic Lesley-Anne practised as a lawyer, regularly representing children and adults in court.
-She has been accredited as a lawyer-mediator and her experience of working as a child welfare reporter and curator ad litem in complex court proceedings informs her research.
-She previously taught at Edinburgh Napier University, where she was the founding director of the Centre for Child and Family Law and Policy.
+Before becoming an academic Lesley-Anne specialised as a child and family lawyer, regularly representing children and adults in court.
+She has been accredited as a lawyer-mediator and her experience of working as a child welfare reporter and curator-ad-litem in complex court proceedings informs her research.
+She previously taught at Edinburgh Napier University, where she was the founding director of the Research Centre for Child & Family Law and Policy.
+She continues to engage in impact work, contributing to children's rights-based legal policy discussions in national and international contexts.

 Research interests

-Primarily (i) child law; (ii) family law; (iii) influence of children's rights on the development of Private Law in Scotland and in comparative jurisdictions; (iv) relationship between law and other disciplines.
+Primarily (i) child law; (ii) family law; (iii) influence of children's rights on the development of law/legal policy in Scotland and in comparative jurisdictions; (iv) relationship between law and other disciplines.

-Lesley-Anne presents her research at international academic events (e.g., University of Bergen, University of Cambridge, Stellenbosch University) and is a participant in the United Nations Convention on the Rights of the Child Implementation Project ('CRC-IP'), which evaluates implementation of the Convention in comparative contexts.
+Since 2014 Lesley-Anne has been a participant in the United Nations Convention on the Rights of the Child Implementation Project ('CRC-IP'), which evaluates implementation of the Convention in comparative contexts.

 Grants

-- Judicial Institute for Scotland (2020-): judicial training materials and delivery, Children (Scotland) Act 2020 and children's participation in family court cases (£1,200-)
+- Judicial Institute for Scotland (2020-): judicial briefing and training, Children (Scotland) Act 2020 and children's participation in family court cases

 Supervision